xenonview-com/view-java-sdk/README.md

 ### Step 10 - Perform Experiments <a id="step-10"></a>

 There are multiple ways you can experiment using XenonView.
-We"ll focus here on three of the most common: time, platform, and tag based cohorts.
+We"ll focus here on three of the most common: time, platform, and variant based cohorts.

 #### Time-based cohorts
 Each Outcome and Milestone is timestamped.
 You can use this during the analysis phase to compare timeframes.
 A typical example is making a feature change.
 Knowing when the feature went to production, you can filter in the XenonView UI based on the timeframe before and the timeframe after to observe the results.

-#### Tag-based cohorts
+#### Variant-based cohorts
-You can [tag](#tagging) any journey collection before collecting data.
+You can identify a journey collection as an [experiment](#experiments) before collecting data.
 This will allow you to run A/B testing-type experiments (of course not limited to two).
-As an example, let"s say you have two alternate content/feature flows and you have a way to direct half of the users to Flow A and the other half to Flow B.
+As an example, let"s say you have two alternate content/feature variants and you have a way to direct half of the users to Variant A and the other half to Variant B.
-You can tag each flow before the section of code that performs that flow.
-After collecting the data, you can filter in the XenonView UI based on each tag to observe the results.
+You can name each variant before the section of code that performs that journey.
+After collecting the data, you can filter in the XenonView UI based on each variant to observe the results.

 #### Platform-based cohorts